IBM

 One of IBM Planning Analytics (PA) biggest advantages over other applications is the ability to use feeders.
 When it comes to issues of sparsity within cubes, feeders improve performance by giving developers a way to prevent Planning Analytics from trying to look through millions of intersections to find all the data to consolidate.
 Essentially, feeders…

-Read MoreUsing the SQL Server OFFSET-FETCH feature in IBM Planning Analytics
+Read MoreHow Do I Use the SQL Server OFFSET-FETCH Feature in IBM Planning Analytics to Page Query Results?

 The OFFSET-FETCH filter is a SQL combination designed so that you can specify how many rows you want to skip before specifying how many rows you want to return in a SQL query.
 This can come in handy in a variety of ways such as returning results to the user one “slice” at a time…

-Read MoreWhen To Feed from String Cells in IBM Planning Analytics
+Read MoreWhen should you feed from string cells in IBM Planning Analytics?

 While developing an IBM Planning Analytics (PA) model, you may have come across a situation similar to the following: A rule and feeder are seemingly working correctly, but upon a data change the expected cells are not returning values, implying they are no longer being fed.
 Consider the example below showing a simple rule from…